Questions & Excerpts from Interviews

 A - Too many.
 I love good Pizza, Chinese, Japanese, Italian and Mexican, Hawaiian, Mediterranean, I'm thankful I live in a country where we have no shortage of food.

 A - Anything in the industry.
 Anything on people who beat the odds.
 'Relentless' By Julian Edelman.
 Jessica Watson & Laura Dekker, Who each, as teens sailed around the World solo

 Q - Tell us about your journey.

 A - It was a long one.
 Many setbacks.
-Well, I started late.
-I began writing lyrics in my teens but I started in music years after with a voice coach who helped me learn how to breathe for singing.
+Well, I began writing lyrics in my teens but I started in music years after with a voice coach who helped me learn how to breathe for singing.
 After a few years I moved away, after I was layed off of work.
 When I got on my feet again I started acting and got into an agency.
 I had a great acting coach.
 Opportunities were there but small.
 I took courses in videography at a local T.V. station and started making short Biographies.
 I loved it but I realized, I had to be in music.